 Navigating the Transition to Higher Education

-Whether you are currently working in a different field or you are a high-school student with aspirations to become a professional designer, chances are your path will take you into a higher education institution.
+Whether you are currently working in a different field, pursuing a master’s in Construction Management online, or you are a high-school student with aspirations to become a professional designer, chances are your path will take you into a higher education institution.
 Schools that specialize in design can be extremely competitive to get into, so it is especially important to begin researching schools early.
 You’ll want to find a school that prepares you for working as a professional designer from the outset.
 At the same time, you’ll also want an educational institution that aligns with your financial situation and has the curriculum and institutional outlook that will promote your growth and ideas as a professional designer.

 Searching for the right school for you can be a daunting process given a large number of schools out there that have design programs.
 During this process, it is important to keep in mind that design programs at each school have different advantages and disadvantages.
 Some design programs may not offer classes in the particular design specialty you are interested in pursuing.
 Others may not have the resources to support your professional growth.
 You will also have to weigh the financial impact that your education will have on you.
 Higher education isn’t cheap, but it can be viewed as an investment in your future provided there are the support systems in place to help make your transition from school to the workforce fluid.

 Aspiring designers that want to work with interior spaces would probably benefit most from a Bachelor of Interior Architecture & Design.
-A few of the career options that are associated with this program include working as an Interior Designer, Interior Architect, Design Director, and Exhibit Director.
+A few of the career options that are associated with this program include working as an Interior Decorator, Interior Architect, Design Director, and Exhibit Director.
 The Interior Architecture & Design program emphasizes the use of technology and sustainability to drive innovation in the design of interior spaces.
 It is important to note that this program utilizes lecture classes alongside lab and studio classes, giving students the opportunity to produce work and create designs that will flesh out their portfolio.
+Learn more about how to become an interior designer before committing to a program.

 Individuals who have a passion for communicating ideas through text, images, video, and other mediums should consider working towards a Bachelor of Science in Graphic Design & Interactive Media degree.
 This program prepares students to work in a variety of different industries in positions such as a Graphic Designer, Creative Director, Web Designer, or Marketing Manager.
 If working in visual communication and digital media design is your passion, then Graphic Design & Interactive Media program is worth exploring.